Consensys/Mahuta/README.md

 | Sonar | [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=gjeanmart_IPFS-Store&metric=alert_status)](https://sonarcloud.io/dashboard?id=gjeanmart_IPFS-Store) |

 ## Features

 - **Indexation**: Mahuta stores documents or files on IPFS and index the hash with optional metadata.
 - **Discovery**: Documents and files indexed can be searched using complex logical queries or fuzzy/full text search)
-- **Scalable**: Optimised for large scale applications using asynchronous writing mechanism
+- **Scalable**: Optimised for large scale applications using asynchronous writing mechanism and caching
 - **Replication**: Replica set can be configured to replicate (pin) content across multiple nodes (standard IPFS node or IPFS-cluster node)
 - **Multi-platform**: Mahuta can be used as a simple embedded Java library for your JVM-based application or run as a simple, scalable and configurable Rest API.